-The CSA is of the view that Proposed Rule Amendments are necessary to address issues raised by market participants following the CSA's publication for comment of proposed amendments and changes to the National Instrument and the CP on October 12, 2017 (the 2017 Proposed Amendments).
+The CSA is of the view that the Amendments are necessary to address issues raised by market participants following the CSA's publications for comment of proposed amendments and changes to the National Instrument and the CP on October 12, 2017 (the 2017 Proposed Amendments) and on September 3, 2020 (the 2020 Proposed Amendments).
 The issues relate largely to the scope of market participants that are required to clear an over-the-counter (OTC) derivative prescribed in Appendix A to the National Instrument through a central clearing counterparty (the Clearing Requirement).